Links on Android Authority may earn us a commission. Learn more.

 What experts are saying about the phone

 In Android Authority‘s Sony Xperia 5 II review, our reviewer Eric Zeman came out impressed.
 He called it “Perhaps Sony’s best phone ever” and gave it an Editor’s Choice award.
-This means we consider it one of the best phones currently on the market.
+This means we considered it one of the best phones on the market in 2020.

 The premium smartphone market is as crowded as ever, but Eric thinks it stands out due to its unusual aspect ratio.
 “He wrote: The Sony Xperia 5 II truly captures the flagship experience in a somewhat more compact form factor.”
 The movie-like 21:9 aspect ratio gives it an excellent hand feel compared to its direct competitors.
 Plus, far more content and apps support it now than last year.